pwilli23/Fandom_Cash/README.md

-# Fandom_Cash: Building the Brand One Token at a Time
+# Fandom_Cash: Building Your Brand One Token at a Time

 ![workflow](./images/workflow.png)